 But it's not just the size that matters: the company has built in so many little extras to help it earn its place next to your pillow.
 There's an integrated USB port for charging, a screen that dims itself automatically at night, a comfortable cloth covering that just blends in.
 It's a very neat take on Google Assistant.

 OK, it's no audio powerhouse, but the Smart Clock is perfectly adequate at waking you up with a tune or two.
-And at the time of writing it's super-cheap, too: it has reached as low as £35/£40 in many places, including Lenovo's own site.
+At times it's hit £35/£40 in many places, including Lenovo's own site; we probably wouldn't pay the full £80 asking price, but it's a good choice if it's currently on sale.

 Sonos' jump to the outdoors isn't just a battery-powered Sonos One, even though we would have been happy with that.
 The Move has been engineered for outside.
 It's weather resistant, with an IP56 rating; that first digit means there's dust protection, and the second means it should be protected against strong water jets.
 It's drop resistant, too, making this by far the most rugged speaker Sonos has ever made.
 There's also a carry handle moulded into the casing.